Hunt Information

 How do hints work?

-Use of Google is not only permitted, but essential.
+Use of Google search is not only permitted, but essential.
 You may also benefit from other online tools, such as:

 - Online wordplay solvers like nutrimatic, qat, or OneLook